SLADE0261/Source-to-HTML/README.md

-# Source to HTML
+# Source-to-HTML

 A sophisticated C implementation of a syntax highlighting engine that converts C source code files into beautifully formatted HTML with VS Code Dark+ theme styling.

 ## Overview

-SyntaxGlow is a lexical analyzer and HTML generator that parses C source code and produces syntax-highlighted HTML output.
+Source-to-HTML is a lexical analyzer and HTML generator that parses C source code and produces syntax-highlighted HTML output.
 Using a state-machine based parser, it accurately identifies keywords, comments, preprocessor directives, strings, and other language elements, applying appropriate styling to each component.

 ## Features